-c) Are you concerned that rate reductions will significantly reduce access to care and/ or increase overall cost of care?
+Are you concerned that rate reductions will significantly reduce access to care and/ or increase the overall cost of care?

-The DHCFP is committed to ensuring that we have a provider network adequate for recipients to get the care they need.
-If recipients are unable to find providers, their entry point is often through higher cost services such as emergency rooms.
-The Division will continue to monitor a number of factors, including emergency room use, provider enrollment, and service utilization.
+The DHCFP is committed to ensuring that the provider network is adequate for recipients to receive the care they need.
+If recipients are unable to find providers, their entry point is often through higher-cost services such as emergency rooms.
+The Division will continue to monitor several factors, including emergency room use, provider enrollment, and service utilization.
 The DHCFP seeks to cultivate its relationship with providers and advocacy groups to maintain the network and support the increasing number of Nevadans who are covered by Medicaid.
 The Division will maintain compliance with the requirements of section 1902(a)(30)(A) of the Social Security Act.

-d) The most recent document provided on the Department of Health and Human Services' (DHHS) website indicates the access review was last updated in January 2018 and is focused on Medicaid fee-for-Service.
+The most recent document provided on the Department of Health and Human Services' (DHHS) website indicates the access review was last updated in January 2018 and is focused on Medicaid fee-for-Service.
 Is this the most current access review?

 Yes, the January 2018 Access Monitoring Review Plan is the most recent version.
 The DHCFP is currently updating the AMRP for submission with the rate reduction state plan amendments.
-Federal regulations require the AMRP to be posted online for public comment for a period of 30 days.
+Federal regulations require the AMRP to be posted online for public comment for 30 days.
 Generally, this plan is updated every three years or in the event of significant changes such as this rate reduction.

-e) Does DHCFP/Nevada Medicaid have an updated access review regarding managed care services?
-Will it provide this review to patients and providers?
+Does DHCFP have an updated access review regarding managed care services and will it provide this review?